AxiaCoin/axia-network-v2-magellan/README.md

 # Ortelius

-A data processing pipeline for the [Avalanche network](https://avax.network).
+A data processing pipeline for the [Axia network](https://avax.network).

 ## Features

-- Maintains a persistent log of all consensus events and decisions made on the Avalanche network.
+- Maintains a persistent log of all consensus events and decisions made on the Axia network.
 - Indexes Exchange (X), Platform (P), and Contract (C) chain transactions.
 - An [API](https://docs.avax.network/build/tools/ortelius) allowing easy exploration of the index.